Relic is showing at BFI London Film Festival 9th – 12th October and FrightFest 24th October

 Now at this point, you may be wondering whether Relic is more social drama than horror.
 But, make no mistake; this is a movie that is built upon solid psychological and supernatural horror foundations.
 With Natalie Erika James drawing upon the filmmaking style of Polanski, Cronenberg and Aster.
 The nerve-shredding use of the old house, with its mould covered walls enhanced by the cinematography of Charlie Sarroff.
 His delicate use of colour, light and shadow only adding to a sense of foreboding.
 His treatment of the house, ensuring it becomes a character within its own right—the rooms, grounds and walls reflecting Edna’s journey into darkness.

 However, the real horror in Relic comes from the destructive and irreversible terror of dementia.
 The heartbreaking realisation that someone close is drifting away, dovetailed with the fear of the carer.
 Their life suddenly and abruptly changed as they try to decide on the right course of action.
-The film’s conclusion, harrowing, daring and poignant.
-As the choices of care, love and attachment break through the horror.
-And for all those viewers who believe in the power of horror movies reflecting the deepest, darkest experiences of human life, Relic does not disappoint.
+With the film’s conclusion, harrowing, daring and poignant, as choices of care, love and attachment break through the terror.
+Indeed, for all those viewers who believe in the power of horror movies to reflect the deepest, darkest experiences of human life, Relic does not disappoint.
 And while some may struggle with the ambiguity of its conclusion.
 Natalie Erika James has clearly announced her arrival as an exciting new force in filmmaking.

 Director: Natalie Erika James

 Relic is released nationwide from the 30th October 2020